 There’s something about second semester that just doesn’t feel right.
-Regardless of how organised, prepared and motivated I am at the beginning, how much I cajole and lecture myself, I just can’t seem to get my shit together.
+Regardless of how organised, prepared and motivated I am at the beginning, how much I nag and lecture myself, I just can’t seem to get my sh*t together.
 I usually begin the semester full of lofty ideals and ready for war.
 I leave cute little notes around reminding me to keep my chin up, and reminding myself to get some work done.
 Within a few days those notes turn a slight shade of sarcastic and, before long they’ve moved through a stage of dark, passive aggression before turning into screeds of abusive self-loathing.
-By week three or four I feel mired in a mental and physical quicksand; the sheer thought of extricating myself from bed seems like far too much work.
+By week three or four I feel stuck in a mental and physical quicksand; the sheer thought of extricating myself from bed seems like far too much work.
 So, there I lie, a ball of anxiety, crushed by the sheer amount of work I still have on my plate and mentally unable to do any of it.

 I’ve never been able to pin down exactly why those first few weeks of second semester seem so tar-thick and mentally viscous, so I reached out to Counsellor and Health and Welfare Advisor, Helen Scobie, to try and understand exactly why, at this point every year, I always feel like such a monolithic pile of human garbage.

 Helen instantly brings up ‘Seasonal Affective Disorder’ or SAD.
-“Feeling unmotivated at the start of Semester Two can be due to the colder temperature, shorter days and longer dark periods,” confirms Helen.
+“Feeling unmotivated at the start of Semester 2 can be due to the colder temperature, shorter days and longer dark periods,” confirms Helen.
 While SAD is a clinical condition and different to a generalised downturn in mood, the winter months can lead us all into lethargy, a biological want for more sleep and a distinct lack of motivation.

-Helen also suggested that you could “interpret these mid-semester blues as feeling low, or demotivated, if you have not performed as well as you wanted to in Semester One, or perhaps you are not enjoying your courses or program.”
+Helen also suggested that you could “interpret these mid-semester blues as feeling low, or demotivated, if you have not performed as well as you wanted to in Semester 1, or perhaps you are not enjoying your courses or program.”

 Helen advises that hours, days, even weeks of struggling to get through the day are normal; what is important is knowing how to take care of yourself.